muller2002/marlena.app/content/english/post/2023-04-07-trans_namechange_upb.md

 tags: [
     "Uni Paderborn", "trans", "selbstbestimmung", "Namensänderung", "IMT", ]
+summary: "Guide on how to experience less deadnaming at the University of Paderborn without a legal name change"
 ---

 > Please note that this is a translation of the original German post found [here](https://marlena.app/de/post/2023-04-07-trans_namechange_upb).
 If you speak German, consider reading the German version